Finland’s international human rights policy

 Finland strives to eliminate all violence against women and girls.
 Women and girls who are subject to multiple discrimination are particularly vulnerable to violence and other discrimination.

-Sexual and reproductive health and rights are an essential component of human rights and the agenda for gender equality and development, and their implementation is very important for everyone’s own body, sexuality and reproductive health.
+Sexual and reproductive health and the related rights are an essential component of human rights and the agenda for gender equality and development, and their implementation is very important for everyone’s own body, sexuality and reproductive health.

 Improving the rights of persons with disabilities